captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Maybe I'll say I went in today as well.
 Early.
 ---
 ## ROBYN:
-tell him you were on a date.
+Tell him you were on a date.
 ---
 ## SHARON:
-Wh,at?
+What?
 ---
 ## ROBYN:
-Yeah.
+Ye a h .
 A date.
 ---
 ## SHARON:
-N0000
+N
 A-!
 On a Saturday morning?
+42
 ---
 ## ROBYN:
 Breakfast date.
 ---